University-Wide Teacher Education

 - Teacher Education Orientation PBA Workshop

 - National Criminal Background Check (NCBC)- All teacher candidates will be required to complete a one-time, online NCBC.
 The NCBC reviews criminal histories to ensure the protection of preK-12 students by verifying the teacher candidate has not been convicted of illegal activity nationally.
 Results of the NCBC must be reported the Cecilia J. Lauby Teacher Education Center before students may begin any clinical experience.
 Additionally, the schools in which the teacher candidate will complete their clinical experiences and student teaching assignment(s) will require their own criminal background check be completed.

 - Major and cumulative GPA of 2.5 or higher

 - Communication 110 with a grade of C or better

-- English 101 with a grade of C or better
+- ENG 101 with a grade of C or better

 - 30 hours of coursework at ISU